 All the monarchs of the Netherlands to this day are being laid within the New Church where their founding father is but laid to rest.
 Their bodies are embalmed as they sleep within individual coffins within this church.
 All of the kings, queens, and their consorts will be embalmed.
 The rest of the royal family members can choose their own paths whether they want to be embalmed or not.

 I must say for me, this was an amazing journey through time.
 From the house of William the Silent, the Prinsenhof Museum, through the Old Church, through the New Church, I had felt like I walked through the life of William the Silent.
 Life is a journey where we the present are always being guided by the past, the present, and yes even the future guides us through their life journeys or at times through dreams.
 As today I live my life, yet tomorrow as you the future walk upon this same journey you are being guided by me.

 I felt this peace and certain fulfillment of peace, as I had taken this trip to a foreign land.
 Yet, I know somehow my blessed soul felt this peace and joy knowing have met a great man.
 He lived in a different time zone yet I know we had met, through the miracles of life.

-Life is a journey where we the humans find peace and serenity in the knowledge we had lived our life thinking of the wellness and well-being of the others.
+Life is a journey where we the humans find peace and serenity in the knowledge we had lived our life thinking of the wellbeing of the others.
 Humans with humanity are what my soul but seeks throughout all the lands across this globe.
 I realized time is but not an obstacle for all the sacred souls seeking this path.
 Time is not an obstacle as the writers of history and the historians unite all throughout even time.